 Simone Gershon – Vice Chair, Staffing

 Simone has been involved in the Jewish Community from a young age.
 She was instrumental in setting up the youth centre at Hampstead Garden Suburb Synagogue and, whilst at university, chaired the umbrella committee overseeing Jewish student activities in the Greater Manchester area.
 Simone subsequently served on the executive of the Union of Jewish Students (UJS) as a fieldworker.
 She holds a Masters degree from the London School of Economics in Mathematics, Statistics and Operational Research and works at Pentland Brands.
 Simone was appointed to the Governing Body in 2008.
 She is married to Rob and they have three sons.

 Elliot Goodman – Foundation Governor

-Elliot was appointed parent governor in 2018 with a particular interest in the site development of Sacks Morasha and public relations.
+Elliot was appointed Foundation Governor in 2020 following a two year post as Parent Governor.
+He plays an active role in the site development of Sacks Morasha.
 He has an extensive career in the property industry, specialising in commercial lettings and investments in central London.
-He has been Co-Chairman of the Young UJIA Property Committee and currently sits on the Young Norwood Property Committee.
-In 2015, he became a volunteer with The Community Security Trust and is a security badge holder.
+He has been Co-Chairman of the Young UJIA Property Committee and held a position on the Young Norwood Property Committee.
+In 2015, he became a volunteer with The Community Security Trust and actively volunteers for GIFT.
 Elliot is married to Natasha and they have three children.

 Hayley Gross – Headteacher